Join the Great Dane Care Newsletter!

 • Cardiomiopathy: $500 – $1,500

-As you can see from just a few sample health conditions, the cost of care can quickly become overwhelming.
-While paying these bills 100% out of pocket will always be an option, pet insurance can go a long way in bringing peace of mind.
+As you can see from just a few sample health conditions, the cost of care can quickly become overwhelming!
+While paying these bills 100% out of pocket will always be an option, insurance can bring peace of mind.

 For a fraction of the cost of care, you’ll always be able to afford veterinary care if needed.

-So when that does happen – will you be ready to foot the bill?
+So when that happens, will you be ready to foot the bill?

 Regardless of how you feel about the morality of this situation, it’s one that I can guarantee you no pet owner ever wants to experience or even have to consider for that matter.

-I don’t want to give the impression that pet insurance is the only way to ensure that your Great Dane receives good veterinary care.
+I don’t want to give the impression that insurance is the only way to ensure that your Great Dane dog receives good veterinary care.

-Let’s review some of the other available options.
+Let’s review some of the other available options other than insurance.

 Keeping the money separate is important as it makes it easy to know the balance and avoid accidentally spending it!
-Choosing an online banking option is a great idea as many of them are offering 1% or more annual percentage rates (APRs).
+Choosing an online banking option is a great idea, as many of them are offering decent annual percentage rates (APRs).

-2. Payment plans – Some veterinarians offer the ability to establish payment plans to pay for the care in-house.
-When available, this is a fantastic option to avoid needing to choose between skipping meals or pay for your dog’s veterinary care.
+2. Payment plans – Some veterinarians offer the ability to establish payment plans to pay for the pets care in-house.
+When available, this is a fantastic option to avoid needing to choose between skipping meals or paying for your dog’s veterinary care.

 3. Credit financing – Certain financial institutions have programs in place that are specific to the financing of veterinary care.
 Chase Health Care, Care Credit, and Citi Health Card are just a few.